Experience the best snowboarding in Ontario

 Perched between two lofty peaks in the Laurentian Mountains, Antoine Mountain is an undiscovered gem with plenty of natural snowfall.

-With stunning views of the Ottawa River Valley and Ontario’s longest run—an easy and scenic 2.9-kilometre cruiser aptly named Lookout—40% of the terrain is dedicated to beginners.
+With stunning views of the Ottawa River Valley and Ontario’s longest run—an easy and scenic 2.9-kilometre cruiser aptly named Lookout—5 of the 15 runs are dedicated to beginners.
 A friendly snow school with private and semi-private snowboarding lessons for beginners will help you gain confidence on the slopes.

 Location: Highway 656, Mattawa